How to Restore Your cPanel Account - A Guide for New System Administrators

 For more information about SFTP, read our How to Configure Your SFTP Client documentation.

-For example, if you use FileZilla™, perform the following steps to open an SFTP connection:
+For example, if you use Cyberduck™, perform the following steps to open an SFTP connection:

-- Select SFTP - SSH File Transfer Protocol from the Server Type menu.
+Select SFTP (SSH File Transfer Protocol) from the top menu.

 After you open an SFTP connection to your server, transfer the backup archive or

 cpmove file to the server’s